What To Blog About On An ECommerce Website

 Blogging helps you stay on the radar

-Blogging on a regular basis makes Google happy, because it sees that you are active and relevant.
-Google will then send its bots to your site more often, and start analyzing your pages and ranking the ones that deserve a spot in the search results.
+Posting to your blog on a regular basis has incredible benefits for your site’s SEO.
+Firstly, it makes Google happy, because Google sees that you are active and relevant when you put out new content on a set schedule.
+When Google notices this, they will then send bots to your site more often.
+The bots then crawl your site, analyze your pages, and rank the ones that deserve a spot in the search results.
+The more high quality content you publish, the more chances you give Google to notice you!

 A few practical reminders: